lucasfurno/docs_en/changelog/index.md

 * Added Hosted Zone metric of the Intelligent DNS's product on Billing UI.
 * Azion Intelligent DNS's General Availability.
 * Launch of the Early Access Program for [Edge Orchestrator](https://www.azion.com/en/blog/provision-orchestrate-applications-edge-infrastructure/)
+* New User Interface released for features:
+   * Welcome to Real-Time Manager
+   * Account Info
+   * Users
+   * Teams
+   * History
+   * User Preferences
+   * Digital Certificates
+   * WAF Rules
+ * New feature Talk to Sales.
+ * New feature to send Invoice by email.

 ---